Bartacus/BartacusBundle/docs/content_elements.rst

 .. note::

-    Bartacus does mocks the Symfony http foundation kernel requests, which means you have access to the ``Request`` instance as sub request as seen above and must return a ``Response`` instance, but none of the usual kernel events are dispatched.
+    Bartacus mocks the Symfony http foundation kernel requests, which means you have access to the ``Request`` instance as a sub request as seen above and must return a ``Response`` instance, but none of the usual kernel events are dispatched.